alanng10/InfoTechAdoptWorth/Docue/a.md

 Class Lang is Class Lang defined by Alan Ng.

-Info tech adopt worth is quadruple of total class opacity, relative to 1 base adopt unit.
+Info tech adopt worth is quadruple of total class opacity, relate to 1 base adopt unit.

 Info tech adopt worth base adopt unit is
 1 human with only enough cloth and editor and termina and Class Lang require including USB port and no other tool adopt